Key Quote

 Technique 2 — MICROCOSMIC TEXT — THE NOVEL IN MINIATURE

-This proverb functions as a microcosm (a small thing representing a larger whole) of the entire novel: *Great Expectations* is fundamentally about the gap between appearances and truth, between what people are told and what is actually happening.
+This proverb functions as a microcosmmicrocosm — A small thing that represents or contains the patterns of a larger whole of the entire novel: *Great Expectations* is fundamentally about the gap between appearances and truth, between what people are told and what is actually happening.
 Every major plot development — Pip's benefactor, Estella's parentage, Miss Havisham's motives — is a truth concealed by lies.
 The proverb establishes the novel's epistemological framework: truth is always hidden, and those who seek it are punished for asking.

-Dickens places this proverb early in the novel as a thematic seed (an early element that grows into the work's major concerns): Pip's entire story is driven by questions — Who is my benefactor?
+Dickens places this proverb early in the novel as a thematic seedthematic seed — An early detail that develops into the work's major themes: Pip's entire story is driven by questions — Who is my benefactor?
 Why does Miss Havisham help me?
 Who are Estella's parents? — that the adults around him refuse to answer.
 The novel validates Pip's curiosity against the proverb's suppression: the story proves that you SHOULD ask questions, because what you're told voluntarily is almost always a lie.

 Key Words